jcacela0298/Java-Programs/Java Text Formatter/ReadMe.txt

 .
 I learned many things throughout this Text Formatter project.

-First, for input and output, we need important boiler plate import code at the top.
+First, for input and output, we need important boilerplate import code at the top.
 Then, within our TextFormatter class, We need to make a scanner object to read the user input in the console, and we need to declare variables to store the input and output file paths, the files themselves, and the maxWidth variable which is the maximum desired number of characters that will go to each line in the output file.

 Next, we have to prompt the user for the input file, and to achieve this we have to do a few things.
 First, we use a do-while loop just in case the user doesn't enter in a proper input file path -- the file must exist and be readable in order to proceed.
 It seems like do-while loops are effective when trying to validate user input.
 We then use scanner functionality to scan the user's input into our inputfilePath variable, which then stores that file into the other variable we defined known as inputFile.